 Kratom and Alcohol

 Alcohol is a depressant, and kratom can be both a depressant and stimulant, depending on its type and dosage.
-While some kratom lovers find small doses of kratom and alcohol enjoyable, it is generally not advisable to take kratom with depressants or substances that are broken down by the lives.
+While some kratom lovers find small doses of kratom and alcohol enjoyable, it is generally not advisable to take kratom with depressants or substances that are broken down by the liver.
 These include alcohol.
+Avoid taking it together with kratom even if you’re willing to quit alcohol.

 So, combining kratom and alcohol, especially in large doses, is not advisable.
 But that does not mean that kratom in itself is harmful and that it can cause liver damage if taken exclusively.